MoeDreamAria/hard-to-find-osu-skins/README.md

 # hard-to-find-osu-skins
 hard to find skins that i have.
-## if you have skins you wanna add, contant either me (baron6060#6548) or chip (chip#4111) on discord. theres a playlist at the bottom of the page with a yt playlist of skins we want to add.
+## if you have skins you wanna add to this list, contact either me (baron6060#6548) or chip#4111 on discord, also theres a playlist at the bottom of the page with a yt playlist of skins we want to add to this list.

 # [Haga skin remake](https://excel.s-ul.eu/CShurP3KYL7onnQ7.osk)
 ![screenshot3597](https://user-images.githubusercontent.com/58571851/123552049-0f268a80-d77d-11eb-8376-2a3ada6f4a8d.jpg)